W3AXL/Simple-GPSDO/README.md

 # Simple GPSDO
- a derivative of Lar's Arduino GPSDO
+ a derivative of Lar's Arduino GPSDO with some added spice